 5.2.2 Msc Reference Point

-The Msc reference point specifies set of interactions between the Service Capabilities of different Service Components.
+The Msc Reference Point specifies set of interactions between the Service Capabilities of different Service Components.
 The realization of the interaction between the Services Capabilities is implementation specific.

 Editor’s Note: There is a need to define a term for an interface which specifies a service definition but does not specify the communication bindings of the stage 3 work.